-There is cheese, there is cake, there is cheesecake and nowadays there are also cheese wedding cakes.
-These cheese wedding cake is the ultimate stylish cheeseboard, made to resemble a multi-tiered wedding cake – and they’re growing ever more fashionable by the year!
-This is another option with a distinctly continental feel to it, for brides and grooms who want something that little bit different on their big day.
+There is cheese, there is cake, there is cheesecake, and nowadays there are also cheese wedding cakes.
+Cheese wedding cakes are the ultimate stylish cheeseboard, made to resemble a multi-tiered wedding cake.
+Another option that’s ideal for rustic weddings with a distinctly continental feel, for brides and grooms who want something that little bit different on their big day, like Prince Harry and Meghan Markle.

 If you only want one wedding cake with a difference, go for the cheese cake alone – this is a budget-friendly option and a savoury course for your guests.
-We have never heard of a wedding where the cheese cake has not been a great success and gone down a storm.
+Cheese wedding cakes also look interesting and will create a real talking point at your reception.
+Cheese lovers will be thrilled!

 There are cheese companies who will design and build tailor-made cheese wedding cakes, but you can also easily build your own.
 Here is a the step-by-step guide to making your very own cheese wedding cake: